Retrospective Tools

 Summary

-Miro leads on retro toolkit, fun factor, integrations and enterprise-grade.
+Miro leads on fun factor, AI & insights, integrations and enterprise-grade.
 RetroTeam leads on ease of use and value.

 Scores compared